visuallization/into-the-silence/content/home.md

     name: Grumpy Cat
   - description: ahoi cat was invented by me and is here to test the cms functionality.
     name: ahoi cat
+  - description: she is a real wild one.
+    name: nina cat
 ---
 Welcome to my page about cats of the internet.